bowmanmc/designing_maps/README.md

 This project contains the slides and code from my talk "Designing Beautiful Maps with D3.js".
 In it, you will find code examples for using D3.js to build a variety of thematic maps.
-Each map is numbered and they build on one another, with each map showing off a different aspect of map making with D3.js I wanted to highlight.
+Each map is numbered and builds on one another, with each map showing off a different aspect of map making with D3 that I wanted to highlight.
+The maps show off various SVG and CSS techniques as well as how to use D3 to apply different projections, color scales, and animations.

 This app is running at http://bowmanmc.github.io/designing_maps